 Large Language Models (LLMs), such as Gemini or GPT-4, are sophisticated DL systems that have been trained on enormous text datasets to comprehend and produce language that is similar to that of humans.

-Although artificial intelligence is the main , ML and DL offer the techniques, and LLMs are a state-of-the-art use of DL specifically designed for language.
+Although artificial intelligence is the main field, ML and DL offer the techniques, and LLMs are a state-of-the-art use of DL specifically designed for language.
 In contrast to more straightforward ML models (like decision trees) or conventional AI systems (like rule-based chatbots), LLMs demand enormous amounts of data and computer power.

 Recognising the Limitations of the MELD Score